istio/istio.io/content/blog/2019/mesh-federation/index.md

 In my opinion, isolation of system components and boundary protection is the most important use case for mesh federation.

-Isolation and boundary protection mechanisms are explained in [NIST Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations](http://dx.doi.org/10.6028/NIST.SP.800-53r4), _Appendix F, Security Control Catalog, SC-7 Boundary Protection_.
+Isolation and boundary protection mechanisms are explained in the [NIST Special Publication 800-53, Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations](http://dx.doi.org/10.6028/NIST.SP.800-53r4), _Appendix F, Security Control Catalog, SC-7 Boundary Protection_.